Wintermute0110/kodi-install/README.md

  * Kodi temporary build directory is `/home/kodi/kodi-build/`.
 You can safely delete it once Kodi has been compiled and installed.

- * Kodi will be installed in the directory `/home/kodi/bin-kodi/`.
+ * Kodi will be installed in the directory `/home/kodi/kodi-bin/`.

- * Kodi user data directory is `/home/.kodi/`.
+ * Kodi user data directory is `/home/kodi/.kodi/` by default.
 This directory will be created automatically the first time you execute Kodi.

 Once compiled and installed, you can execute Kodi in several ways:
 ```
-$ /home/kodi/bin-kodi/bin/kodi
+$ /home/kodi/kodi-bin/bin/kodi
-$ /home/kodi/bin-kodi/bin/kodi-standalone
+$ /home/kodi/kodi-bin/bin/kodi-standalone
-$ /home/kodi/bin-kodi/lib/kodi/kodi-x11
+$ /home/kodi/kodi-bin/lib/kodi/kodi-x11
 ```

-The actual Kodi executable is `/home/kodi/bin-kodi/lib/kodi/kodi-x11`.
+The actual Kodi executable is `/home/kodi/kodi-bin/lib/kodi/kodi-x11`.
 The first two files are shell scripts that call the actual Kodi executable `kodi-x11`.

 ## Cloning this repository ##